 During HTML prototyping, our focus is usually only on two things: designing and coding.
 This creates a tunnel vision in which we can completely forget user experience.
 As a result, creativity gets limited and we remain stuck to only a few ideas.

-Software Prototyping vs Hand-coded Prototyping: Which One Should Choose?
+Software Prototyping vs Hand-coded Prototyping: Which One You Should Choose?

 - Software prototyping is best for creating realistic prototypes which are almost close to the real product.
 It will allow you to test your prototypes for real functionality.